Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3423-restore-as-an-amazon-ec2-instance-elastic-block-store-volume-or-machine-image/31232-restore-to-an-amazon-machine-image-ami.md

 ![](/assets/ami-destination-capacity.png)

-The wizard indicates the minimum and maximum capacity value.
-The minimum size is the total target size for all selected partitions on the previous step.
+The wizard indicates the minimum and maximum capacity value, where the minimum size is the total target size for all selected partitions on the previous step.

+> When restoring [Amazon Glacier](https://aws.amazon.com/glacier/) data or Amazon S3 files with the [Glacier storage class](https://aws.amazon.com/s3/storage-classes/), you can choose whether or not you need to restore data from Amazon Glacier on the next wizard page.
+See [Restoring Amazon Glacier Data](/concepts/restoring-amazon-glacier-data.md) to learn more about this feature.